 How does it work?

-- Getting active can boost our self-esteem (a component of depression), thanks to norepinephrine and also because we feel a sense of accomplishment.
+- Getting active can boost our sense of control, coping ability and self-esteem.
+People who exercise often report a sense of accomplishment.

 - When you exercise in groups, you experience social connection and a sense of community.